 Various improvements to publicly owned resources in eligible neighborhoods.
-Improvements may include, traffic/ pedestrian circulation, safety and aesthetics, accessibility improvements, trash receptacles, bike paths, lighting, public art, signage, park and playground improvements, climate resilience, cleanup of vacant lots and open space improvements, as well as improvements to fire stations, the Community Life Center, homeless facilities, schools and other public facilities and public infrastructure, such as the area along the South River.
-Examples of projects under consideration are public art at the Community Life Center, neighborhood history signage in Blubber Hollow and accessible equipment at Mack Park (picnic tables, water fountain and spigot).
+Improvements may include, broadband, traffic/ pedestrian circulation/calming, safety and aesthetics, accessibility improvements, trash receptacles, bike paths, lighting, public art, signage, park and playground improvements, flood drain improvements, climate resilience, historic preservation, cleanup of vacant lots and open space improvements, as well as improvements to fire stations, the Community Life Center, homeless facilities, schools and neighborhood facilities (which may include ventilation or fire suppression improvements) and other public facilities and public infrastructure, such as the area along the South River.
+Infrastructure improvements may also include the repaving of streets, installation of curb cuts/crosswalks, replacement of sidewalks and planting of street trees in eligible neighborhoods.
+Examples of projects under consideration include a rock climbing wall at Memorial Park, improvements to Curtis Park, as well as infrastructure and accessibility improvements to the City's fire stations.